|Program Director:||Dr. Daniel Morrell

-The department of Management and Marketing offers the Master of Science in Management program, with three concentrations: not-for-profit management, organizational leadership, and supply chain management.
+The department of Management offers the Master of Science in Management program, with three concentrations: not-for-profit management, organizational leadership, and supply chain management.
 The Master of Science in Management will enhance students' planning, communication, and ethical decision-making skills, and expose them to real world experiences to help them mature as managers.
 The Management MS program will allow students to develop the skills to be promoted into higher levels of management at different types of organizations.

 Graduates of this program may work in a variety of positions, including mid- to upper-level management positions in corporate offices, healthcare facilities, distribution or logistics centers, manufacturing facilities, not-for-profit organizations, state or local government, and service industries such as banking, insurance, and real-estate.